-SCAG's growth forecast methodology for Connect SoCal 2024 retains many similarities to the process established and followed during the 2012, 2016, and 2020 RTP/SCS.
-The order of some steps has changed in order to better investigate how COVID-19 and the ongoing 6th cycle Housing Element Update process affects projections, and to allow for earlier stakeholder outreach regarding growth and land use.
+SCAG's growth forecast methodology for Connect SoCal 2024 retains many similarities to the process established and followed during the 2012, 2016, and 2020 RTP/SCSs.
+The order of some steps has

-The process is driven by the description of a "forecasted regional development pattern" expressed in California Government Code 65080(b)(vii) and involves four spatial scales: region, county, jurisdiction, and Tier2 Transportation Analysis Zone (TAZ).
+The "forecasted regional development pattern" referenced in California Government Code 65080(b)(vii) involves four spatial scales: region, county, jurisdiction, and Tier2 Transportation Analysis Zone (TAZ).